 on the same regionstudypublished in April 2019Brochurepublication2006-2016 : 10 years of FFEM'S support of the Small-Scale Initiatives for a Full-Scale Programme (SSIP )for African civil societypublished in August 2016best practicesmethodological guidepublicationpublished in February 2014publicationpublished in June 2012publicationpublished in January 2009

-on the same topicpublicationThe role of marine protected areas in sustaining fisheries: The case of the National Park of Banc d’Arguin, Mauritaniapublished in September 2020studyAssociation between temporal patterns in helminth assemblages and successful range expansion of exotic Mus musculus domesticus in Senegalpublished in June 2020studypublished in April 2019capitalizationpublicationSmall-Scale Initiatives Programme (PPI) : Capitalizing on experience gained in projects co-funded by FFEM between 2006 and 2016published in September 2016Brochurepublication2006-2016 : 10 years of FFEM'S support of the Small-Scale Initiatives for a Full-Scale Programme (SSIP )for African civil societypublished in August 2016capitalizationpublicationpublished in July 2014
+on the same topicpublicationThe role of marine protected areas in sustaining fisheries: The case of the National Park of Banc d’Arguin, Mauritaniapublished in September 2020studyAssociation between temporal patterns in helminth assemblages and successful range expansion of exotic Mus musculus domesticus in Senegalpublished in June 2020publicationpublished in April 2020studypublished in April 2019capitalizationpublicationSmall-Scale Initiatives Programme (PPI) : Capitalizing on experience gained in projects co-funded by FFEM between 2006 and 2016published in September 2016Brochurepublication2006-2016 : 10 years of FFEM'S support of the Small-Scale Initiatives for a Full-Scale Programme (SSIP )for African civil societypublished in August 2016

 from the same collectionstudypublished in April 2019publicationpublished in June 2017Brochurepublication2006-2016 : 10 years of FFEM'S support of the Small-Scale Initiatives for a Full-Scale Programme (SSIP )for African civil societypublished in August 2016publicationpublished in March 2016publicationpublished in March 2015publicationpublished in October 2014